mattmc3/neovim-cheatsheet/README.md

 This project is designed in such a way that you are free to copy these Google Docs to your personal Google Drive and manipulate them however you wish ([see Creative Commons Attribution license here][license]).
-If you find a spelling, grammer, formatting, or accuracy issue, please submit a [GitHub Issue][issues] and I will happily correct those kinds of errors in the master documents.
+If you find a spelling, grammar, formatting, or accuracy issue, please submit a [GitHub Issue][issues] and I will happily correct those kinds of errors in the master documents.

 If there's a layout you wish were included, you are welcome to submit a GitHub